How Long Does Baby Food Take to Digest? (Milk & Solids Guide)

 Stage 2: The Stomach

-The stomach acts as a mixer.
-Acids and enzymes break food down into a liquid consistency.
-Because baby stomachs are small, they empty relatively quickly.
-If a baby has reflux, this is the stage where food might make an unwanted reappearance.
+The stomach acts like a small mixer.
+Acids and enzymes break food down into a thinner consistency.
+Because baby stomachs are small, large portions can lead to spit-up, discomfort, or fussiness.
+If your baby has reflux, this is the stage where food may come back up.

 Stage 3: The Small Intestine